 Barnafoss, or Children’s Falls, is a waterfall located in the northwest region of the island, though it’s more of a series of rapids, running into a narrow, rocky chute.
 It takes its name from two children who disappeared many years ago from a nearby farm.
 There was once a rock arch that served as a bridge over the waterfall, and the children were thought to have fallen off into the river, never to be seen again.
 Their grieving mother destroyed the arch, according to legend, putting a curse on the falls so that no one would ever be able to cross the river and live to tell the tale.

-Lake Myvatn, near Akureyri in North Iceland, is the country’s fourth largest natural lake.
-It was established as a conservation area in 1974, internationally renowned for its bird life and wide variety of duck species – during the summer there are more different species of ducks gathered on and around the lake than anywhere else on earth.
+Lake Myvatn is the country’s fourth-largest natural lake and a top attraction in the North of Iceland.
+It was established as a conservation area in 1974, internationally renowned for its birdlife and wide variety of duck species – during the summer there are more different species of ducks gathered on and around the lake than anywhere else on earth.
 It’s also known for its bizarre yet inspiring volcanic features that surround it.
 It’s certainly well-worth spending a few days here to explore this extremely diverse landscape in order to fully appreciate all that it has to offer.

 On this brooding, lonely peninsula that reaches out into the Atlantic, culminating at Latrabjarg, the most western point in Europe, you’ll find Breidavik Beach.
 The area is also the home of one of the world’s greatest bird cliffs, with lots of puffins, razorbills and other seabirds.
 The beach is one of Iceland’s most beautiful, a seemingly endless stretch of deserted golden sands bordered by turquoise waters.